Yomguithereal/mnemonist/index-structure.md

 ### #.size

-Number of distinct items stored in the index.
+Number of items stored in the index.

 ```js
 var index = new Index();